Signed in as:

 The water is returned to the ecosystem via the normal wastewater treatment facility, just as all funeral homes in the United States, Canada, and many other parts of the world do during the embalming process.
 The Aquamation process produces a completely sterile solution of amino acids, sugars, nutrients, salts, and soap in a water solution.
 These are the byproducts of natural decomposition.

-Mercury vaporizes at 674.1°F, and alkaline hydrolysis uses much lower temperatures of 200-300°F. The mercury remains intact, bound in the teeth, and these teeth are recycled through an EPA-approved dental amalgam handler.
+No. Mercury vaporizes at 674.1°F, and alkaline hydrolysis uses much lower temperatures of 200-300°F. The mercury remains intact, bound in the teeth, and these teeth are recycled through an approved dental amalgam handler.
 Release of mercury from fillings to the environment is completely prevented.

 Medical implants are not destroyed in this process.
 The metals are clean, sterilize, and look brand new after the process.
 These metals are recycled through a metal refiner to be made into new materials.
-The metal refineries are amazed at the pristine condition of metals from alkaline hydrolysis versus flame cremation.
+The metal refineries are amazed at the pristine condition of metals from alkaline hydrolysis.

-The modern technology has been in use by universities and the scientific industries for over 25 years!
+The modern technology has been in use by universities and the scientific industries for decades!
 It has been used for the final disposition of human bodies donated to medical science since 1995.
 The first pet facility was opened in 2007, and the first funeral home to use the technology was in 2011.

 A commonly misunderstood fact is that it is actually the water that performs the breakdown during the Aquamation process, not the alkali.